vb-pogribnyi/OpenCircle/Open Circle.md

 ![03_filt_num_scheme](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\03_filt_num_scheme.png)

-The image is contained mostly in the central pixels, but the filter used edge pixels to make the decision.
+The image is contained mostly in the central pixels, but the filter used the edge pixels to make the decision.
 So the easy fix was to cut the real image even more, so that edge pixels after convolution would contain information:

 ![01_c](C:\Users\vpogribnyi\Documents\Dojo\ML\OpenCircle\v3\images\05_real\01_c.png)